Creative collaborations between artists and schools

 The Artists in Residence program provides arts and education funding to kindergartens and schools seeking to increase their engagement with arts and culture through partnerships with artists, arts organisations or arts facilities.

 The Queensland Government recognises the important role of arts in the education of every Queensland student from early years to secondary school in Indigenous and non-Indigenous communities.
-The Department of Education and Training and Arts Queensland have formed a partnership in recognition of this role in supporting the development of creative skills and knowledge.
+The Artists in Residence program is supported by the Queensland Government through Arts Queensland to assist the development of creative skills and knowledge.

 - Foster new relationships between kindergartens, schools and the arts and cultural sector.

 - Support innovative arts education initiatives in Queensland kindergartens and schools.

 - Support implementation of the Australian Curriculum – The Arts and the Early Years Learning Framework through high quality arts education initiatives.

 Applicants can seek funding from $5,000 up to $20,000.